MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Experiment Setup

 \subsection{Hyperparameters}

-We report the hyperparameters searching grids in Table~\ref{tab:hyperparameters}.
-For LoRA hyperparameters, we choose the LoRA rank to be 16 and alpha to be 16.
-Note that for the multi-query RGE with outer-loop parallelization, we do not search for the case where $E \neq 16$ .
+We report the hyperparameter search grids in Table~\ref{tab:hyperparameters}.
+For LoRA hyperparameters, we choose the LoRA rank to be 16 and the LoRA alpha to be 32.
+For MobiZO, with the constant batch size of 16, we search configurations ($q = 1, E = 16$), ($q = 2, E = 8$), ($q = 4, E = 4$), ($q = 8, E = 2$), and ($q = 16, E = 1$).
+Note that MeZO (LoRA-FA) is a special case of MobiZO with $q=1$.